Suspect arrested after active shooter reported at Columbus high school

-COLUMBUS-A suspect is in custody after an active shooter situation at Scioto High School.
+COLUMBUS-A suspect is in custody after an active shooter situation was reported at Scioto High School.

 It happened around 8:45 a.m. on South High Street in Columbus.